Svatunek-Lab/.github/profile/README.md

-# Welcome to Svatunek Lab's Github Page
+# Welcome to svatunek // lab's Github Page

 We are a research group at TU Wien, specializing in computational and physical organic chemistry.